NVComputing/nvcomputingsite/resources/acsl/lisp.md

 ## CONS and REVERSE

 `CONS` essentially works as an insert function.
-It takes in two arguments; the second argument must be a list. `CONS` will then insert the first argument to be the new first element of that list and then return the new list.
+It takes in two arguments; the second argument must be a list (or technically, an atom representing a list). `CONS` will then insert the first argument to be the new first element of that list and then return the new list.

 `REVERSE` is exactly as it sounds; it takes in a list and reverses the order.
 Note that